Part of the 1960s Ledbury estate, Jeanette Mason’s home in Pencraig Way is a favourite port of call for her grandchildren.

 As she’s talking, Darcy comes into the kitchen and climbs onto her grandmother’s lap.

-Jeanette knows it’s Darcy and Mason who stand to benefit most from the regeneration.
+Jeanette knows it’s Darcy and Roman who stand to benefit most from the regeneration.
 With this, she makes a plea to people living and working on the road: “Please come and have your say about the development.
 It’s not just for you but for your children’s future.
 Our children are the future.
 We’re just a footprint on this earth.
 We touch and we go.”

 “Right from the Roman days – look how everything has changed on this road that’s been here for over two millennia.
 We’ve got to start making changes now; we’ve got to start caring more.”